metatablecat/Tabby-legacy/README.md

 ## Contributing
 Feel free to leave issues or pull requests with features you think should be added, I'll consider everything

-Development of later builds can be found on related brances under this repository, when contributing to these releases, please push to that branch, otherwise the pull request will be rejected
+Development of later builds can be found on the `overalls` branch.
+Please create pull requests against this branch and not `master`

 ## Licenses:
 Licensed under Apache 2.0